apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 > - Collector will collect data from HTTP or other data sources, and save the data into the raw layer.
 > - Inside the func `SubTaskEntryPoint` of `Collector`, we use `helper.NewApiCollector` to create an object of [ApiCollector](https://github.com/apache/incubator-devlake/blob/main/generator/template/plugin/tasks/api_collector.go-template), then call `execute()` to do the job.

-Now you can notice `data.ApiClient` is initiated in `plugin_main.go/PrepareTaskData.ApiClient`. `PrepareTaskData` create a new `ApiClient`, which is a tool Apache DevLake suggests to request data from HTTP Apis.
+Now you can notice `data.ApiClient` is initiated in `plugin_main.go/PrepareTaskData.ApiClient`. `PrepareTaskData` creates a new `ApiClient`, which is a tool Apache DevLake suggests to request data from HTTP Apis.
 This tool support some valuable features for HttpApi, like rateLimit, proxy and retry.
 Of course, if you like, you may use the lib `http` instead, but it will be more tedious.

 Let's move forward to use it.